Armstrong, Ontario

-Armstrong (2016 Population 1,166) is a township in the Timiskaming District of Ontario.
+Armstrong is a township in the Timiskaming District of Ontario.
 The only population centre in the township is the community of Earlton.

-The township is named after Samuel Armstrong, an Independent member of the Legislative Assembly of Ontario for Parry Sound from 1886 to 1890.
+The township is named after Samuel Armstrong, an independent member of the Legislative Assembly of Ontario for Parry Sound from 1886 to 1890.

 History

 Earlton began to be settled in 1900 as a lumber community by pioneers mostly from York County, soon followed by French-speaking farmers who cultivated the flat prairie-like land of the surrounding Great Clay Belt.
 In 1904, its post office was opened.
 The postmaster, Edward Albert Brasher, named the community after his son Earl.

 In 1921, Armstrong Township was incorporated.